-The present study aims to investigate the co-relational relationships "at 27 de, subjective norm, and trust on the intention to use e-government services" among the citizens of Indonesia.
+The present study aims to investigate the co-relational relationships "attitude, subjective norm, and trust on the intention to use e-government services" among the citizens of Indonesia.
 To achieve the research objectives of the current study, the mono quantitative approach was used to collect data from the citizens (Sumatera, Jawa, and Kalimantan).
-Also, the technique of the self-administrative questionnaire was used to evaluate the 58 usal relationships for collecting data leads towards the analysis of the numerical dataset.
-For the assurance of the content validity, the questionnaire was pre-tested by the senior academic experts.
-These experts have evaluated the three aspects of the questionnaire.
-Firstly, the purpose statement that defined the objective of the a siting study.
+Also, the technique of the self-administrative questionnaire was used to evaluate the causal relationships for collecting data leads towards the analysis of the numerical dataset.
+For the assurance of the content validity, the questionnaire.
+Firstly, the purpose statement that defined the objective of the existing study.
 Secondly, the demographic questionnaires and lastly the items of the variables of the existing study.
-A total of 477 responses were received from the respondents of the study and 419 responses were considered valid by eliminating 57 cases due to missing values and the outliners.
+A total of 477 responses were received from the respondents of the study and 419 responses were considered valid by eliminating 58 cases due to missing values and the outliners.
 The questions or items of the study's variables have been taken from the prior literature from the domain of the e-government studies.
 The items of the attitude have taken from the study of (Khalid, Pahi & Ahmed, 2016; Nor & Pearson, 2008).

 Additionally, the items of the subjective norm have taken from the (Nor & Pearson, 2008).
-On the other hand, the items of the 56 st and ITUEG services have been taken from (Nor & Pearson, 2008) and 16 aylor & Todd, 1995), respectively to measure the variables of the present study.
-The items of the present study were measured 18 using seven Likert scale "1 = Strongly disagree to 7 = Strongly agree".
+On the other hand, the items of the trust and ITUEG services have been taken from (Nor & Pearson, 2008) and (Taylor & Todd, 1995), respectively to measure the variables of the present study.
+The items of the present study were measured 17 using seven Likert scale "1 = Strongly disagree to 7 = Strongly agree".
 The present study employed the sampling technique of non-probability sampling.
 In non-probability sampling, the respondents do not have equal chances of being selected.
-As per the recommendations of (Calder 1981), the "non-probability sampling method is accep 33 le when the main concern of the study is theory generalizability rather than population."
+As per the recommendations of (Calder 1981), the "non-probability sampling method is acceptable when the main concern of the study is theory generalizability rather than population."
 Therefore, one of the non-probability sampling technique, the convenience sampling technique was used to collect the data from the citizens of Indonesia.